jnozzi/cocoadev.com/markdown/MTCoreAudioHelp.md

 ----

 Hey, you need to insert an audio converter in the callback function you have.
-Study the General/AudioConverter stuff in the OSX sample code (under coreaudio).
+Study the AudioConverter stuff in the OSX sample code (under coreaudio).
 Also (or?
-I don't use General/MTCoreAudio), when you create the default audio in awakeFromNib, you might want to set the output format there.
-In byteCreator I assume that you are opening a RAW file, otherwise you need to use some file loading API, either the built in General/AudioFile API, or maybe libsndfile (a personal favorite).
+I don't use MTCoreAudio), when you create the default audio in awakeFromNib, you might want to set the output format there.
+In byteCreator I assume that you are opening a RAW file, otherwise you need to use some file loading API, either the built in AudioFile API, or maybe libsndfile (a personal favorite).
 Just to let you know, I feel your pain, learning audio programming is very tough.
 It took me almost two years to really convert my app programming skills into audio programming skills, because there is scant info for beginners.
 Do a google search on realtime programming and one of the most useful hits is a DEC realtime programming manual from 1996, yeah, lots of support for newbies!
 One problem is that we literally have to unlearn a lot of what we thought was good programming practice in the app world.
 Anyways, I am very, very close to releasing an open source audio engine with file/network streaming support, regions, editing, audio unit routing, the whole gamut, along with a comprehensive audio programming tutorial and copiously commented code.
 Stay tuned to cocoadev, and keep trying.
 JJJ